 Environmental impact and CSR approach

-Beyond the economic aspects, choosing refurbished laboratory equipment helps reduce your carbon footprint.
-The scientific equipment industry generates electronic waste that is complex to process.
+Beyond the economic aspects, choosing refurbished laboratory equipment helps reduce carbon footprint.
+The scientific equipment industry generates complex electronic waste that is difficult to manage.
 Refurbishing means:

 - Reduce the consumption of virgin resources (metals, technical plastics).

-- Reduce CO₂ production linked to the manufacturing and transport of new equipment.
+- Reduce CO₂ production related to the manufacturing and transport of new equipment.

-Laboratories integrating a CSR (Corporate Social Responsibility) approach promote this aspect in their responsible purchasing policy, particularly during certification audits (ISO, HSE).
+Laboratories integrating a CSR (Corporate Social Responsibility) approach value this aspect in their responsible purchasing policy, particularly during certification audits (ISO, HSE).

 Limitations of refurbished equipment: cases where new equipment is still necessary